-Ben Jordan oversees all aspects of winemaking, vineyards and production at Early Mountain Vineyards.
-A native Virginian who began his winemaking career in the Russian River and Dry Creek Valleys of Sonoma County with Dutcher Crossing Winery and C. Donatiello Winery, Ben most recently held the position of General Manager and Winemaker with Michael Shaps Wineworks.
+Ben Jordan oversees all aspects of winemaking, vineyards and production at Early Mountain.
+A native Virginian who began his winemaking career in Sonoma County, Ben previously held the position of GM and Winemaker with Michael Shaps Wineworks.

 Dave Kostelnik, General Manager

 Dave Kostelnik has been enamored with Virginia wine since relocating to the area more than a decade ago.
 He previously served as general manager of Charlottesville's specialty food store Feast, and understands the vibrant local food and wine landscape and its significance to Virginia.

 Before entering the world of food and wine, Dave spent time in marketing and public relations for tech start-ups and financial companies in Silicon Valley and Manhattan.
 In his role at the vineyard, Dave's goal is to ensure that each visitor experiences top-notch Virginia wines in an exceptional atmosphere.
 When not at the winery, Dave enjoys cooking for his wife and keeping his two sons out of trouble.

 Jean Case, the Chairman of the National Geographic Society and CEO of the Case Impact Network and the Case Foundation, is a philanthropist, investor and internet and impact investing pioneer who is a passionate believer in the power of business to do good and advocates for the importance of embracing a more fearless approach to innovate and bring about transformational breakthroughs.
 Her career in the private sector, including as a senior executive at AOL, spanned nearly two decades before co-founding the Case Foundation in 1997.